Working from home offers tons of sustainability benefits.

 Alternatively, you could use an energy efficient thermostat that conserves energy automatically.

 Electronic devices use energy when they are plugged in but aren't being used.
-Everything that is plugged in draws energy from the grid which puts unnecessary stress on the environment.
-This is referred to as "Vampire Energy".
+This is called "Vampire Energy".

 Source: Payless Power